LibrariesHacked/librarieshacked.github.io/_posts/2021-01-25-funding-ideas.md

 We need tools that can take the data as it's held in library systems.
 Then do instantly useful things with it.
 And when we have such a tool it should be shared with library services that use similar data (all of them).

 And we shall call it library data tools.
 A prototype I'm working on takes postcodes of library members (held in all library management systems) and creates an interactive map to explore library membership.
 The map will display the percentage of the population who are library members in each area, with additional info such as deprivation measures.
-The idea is relatively simple, take data that all services can extract, and provide a tool that does something useful.
+The idea is relatively simple: take data that all services can extract, and provide a tool that does something useful.

 <figure>
   <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2020-08-24-plymouth-members.png" alt="Plymouth library membership plotted on a map and shaded by concentration of members relative to population"/>